OtnielGomes/Statistics_with_R_Hypothesis_Testing/README.md

-# My learning with Statistics using the R language: Probability and Sample
+# My learning with Statistics using the R language: Hypotheses and Tests

-Sample collection project and probability calculations from a Data Set.
+Project with hypothesis testing, known as normality testing, so we can quickly visualize why tests are being carried out and where we want to go with this.

-Some sampling techniques will be carried out such as: probability distribution, binomial, Poisson, normal distributions on a set of data taken from the IBGE National Household Sample Survey - 2015.
+Then we will have the steps of a test, the formulation of hypotheses, the ways of identifying areas of rejection and acceptance of the test hypotheses, calculation of comparison statistics, and all these details that involve hypothesis testing on a set of data taken from the IBGE National Household Sample Survey - 2015.

 Project dataset
 National Household Sample Survey - 2015 in Brazil